EGR314Team308/Team308.github.io/index.md

 For the next iteration of the hardware for this project, the team could make several changes to both correct mistakes made and to add better functionality to the design.

-First they would correct msitakes made either through lack of understanding or rushing to get things done within the limited time they had.
-The team initially did not have connections from the motor controller to the miccrocontroller that were needed for SPI communication.
+First, they would correct mistakes made either through lack of understanding or rushing to get things done within the limited time they had.
+The team initially did not have connections from the motor controller to the microcontroller that were needed for SPI communication.
 These would be added to the PCB design.
 They have already been added to the schematic.
-The ESP32 module had 3.3V power running to both the 3.3V pin and the voltage in pin which caused issues and would be fixed.
+The ESP32 module had 3.3V power running to both the 3.3V pin and the voltage-in pin which caused issues and would be fixed.
 There were also some issues in the PCB design with ground plane islands that had to be corrected with jumper cables.
 This has been fixed in the PCB design, but there was no time to remanufacture the board due to time constraints.
-There are also various other small fixes that could be made to improve the design.  the team could, for example, remove the zero ohm resistors to save board space and add click in headers and connectors for adding the external components to the board to make assembly and repair easier.
+There are also various other small fixes that could be made to improve the design.
+The team could, for example, remove the zero ohm resistors to save board space and add click in headers and connectors for adding the external components to the board to make assembly and repair easier.

-Second the team would add several things to improved the functionality of the design or add functions that would make for a better product for the user.
+Second, the team would add several things to improve the functionality of the design or add functions that would make for a better product for the user.
 The sensors on the board for measuring the internal humidity and temperature could be removed from the board in the next version of the design.
 This would allow for a more central location for the sensors and more appropriate results.
-It would also allow for multiple locations to be sampled and weatherproofing the circuit board against humid or wet condictions while still collecting the needed data.
+It would also allow for multiple locations to be sampled and weatherproofing the circuit board against humid or wet conditions while still collecting the needed data.
 The wiring for a water pump was added to the design, but the specifics of its use would be part of version 2.0 for this design.
 The pump could be used to power a misting system, watering system, or both could be added to the system.
-Fans, evaparating cooling, air conditioning, feritlizing, shade structures, could also be controlled in a more sophisticated version of this design, but might be more appropriate for version 3.0 or 4.0.
+Fans, evaporating cooling, air conditioning, fertilizing, shade structures, could also be controlled in a more sophisticated version of this design, but might be more appropriate for version 3.0 or 4.0.

-Third the next evoluation of this project would be to add more user interaction and control.
+Third, the next evolution of this project would be to add more user interaction and control.
 Right now the parameters for controlling the system are hard coded into the software and hardware systems designed by the team.
-The nexc version would ideally allow the user to interact and control the system.
+The next version would ideally allow the user to interact and control the system.
 This would require a control interface on the device and/or a WIFI interface on a PC or phone.
 The WIFI interface would need to be built through software.
 The WIFI controller is already a part of the design.
 A control interface on the device would need to include push button controls, and a screen to show a menu of choices or could include a touch screen for input and output of information.
 The system would need a microcontroller with more memory to handle all a control device of either kind and a more robust power regulator would likely be needed as well.

 Finally a system for tracking the conditions inside the greenhouse over time would be added to allow for understanding of how the growing conditions change over time and to show how well the system is working.
-This could be done largely through software, but additional memory for the microcontroller would be needed for this be implemented.
+This could be done largely through software, but additional memory for the microcontroller would be needed for this to be implemented.

 [Link to Bill of Materials](Bill of Materials.md) <br>